devmet34/StokExtreWFDX/README.md

 # EN

 # StokExtreWFDX
 A reporting tool that retrieves stock reports from a SQL database based on the given parameters.
+Stored procedures were used for the reports.

 # Technologies
 .Net Winforms, MSSQL Server, DevExpress